Ambient-Impact/path-of-exile-2-item-filter/readme.md

 ```

 The first time it's run, it will automatically create the [Python virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) and install various Python dependencies to it before attempting to build the filter.
 Subsequent builds should be instant and not require it to install anything.

+# Disclaimer

+*This product isn't affiliated with or endorsed by Grinding Gear Games in any way.*